The upholstery and fitting of automobile and carriage interiors in a range of materials.

 |Current no. of trainees||Not known – there are around 500 students studying with the Association of Master Upholsterers who could potentially go on to be coach trimmers.|

 |Current total no. serious amateur makers

 |Current total no. of leisure makers

-Originally coach trimming was upholstering interiors of horse drawn carriages then as the carriages gained motors and evolved into the motor car so the trade followed suit.
+Originally coach trimming involved upholstering the interiors of horse drawn carriages then, as the carriages gained motors and evolved into the motor car, so the trade followed suit.

 Issues affecting the viability of the craft

-- There are a lack of training opportunities for traditional skills and the older generation not passing on skills or technique.
+- Skills issues: There are a lack of training opportunities for traditional skills and the older generation not passing on skills or technique.